Selenicereus undatus: Plant

 The stems are scandent (climbing habit), creeping, sprawling or clambering, and branch profusely.
-There can be four to seven of them, between 5 and 10 m or longer, with joints from 30 to 120 cm or longer, and 10 to 12 cm thick; with generally three ribs; margins are corneous (horn-like) with age, and undulate.
+There can be four to seven stems, between 5 and 10 m or longer, with joints from 30 to 120 cm or longer, and 10 to 12 cm thick; with generally three ribs; margins are corneous (horn-like) with age, and undulate.

 Areoles, that is, the small area bearing spines or hairs on a cactus, are 2 mm across with internodes 1 to 4 cm.
 Spines on the adult branches are 1 to 4 mm long, being acicular (needle-like) to almost conical, and greyish brown to black in colour and spreading, with a deep green epidermis.